willidaniel91/salsolutions/SOP/slack/Communication_With_Slack072017.md

 ---
 #### limibot usage
-Everyday at 9pm local time (subject to change), every employee is expected to participate in the standup meeting via limibot.
-The process is pretty straight forward and all you need to do is honestly answer a series of questions.
+Everyday at 9pm local time (subject to change), every employee is expected to participate in a standup meeting via limibot.
+The process is pretty straight forward: all you are expected to do is answer a series of questions.

 ![limibotexample](../img/limibotexample.gif)

 > this is an example output from completing the daily standup

-* the details of every employee will be available on the *__#standup__* channel on slack.
+* every employee's status update will be available on the *__#standup__* channel on slack.

-* please include as much detail as possible and do not worry about any mistakes in grammar or spelling.
+* please include as much detail as possible and do not worry too much about any faults in grammar or spelling.

-* DO NOT POST DIRECTLY TO THE STANDUP CHANNEL; limibot will ask you the questions and automatically populate #standup
+* DO NOT **EVER** POST DIRECTLY TO THE STANDUP CHANNEL; limibot will ask you the questions every night and automatically populate the #standup channel
 ---
 #### Acknowledgement procedure